 Do you belong to the top 50% of Python coders?
 This article poses you 10 intermediate-level Python puzzles to test yourself.
 By solving all 10 Python puzzles and tracking your success rate, you will discover your exact Python skill level.

-How to do this?
 The idea of solving rated Python puzzles to measure your skill level is inspired by the Elo rating system in chess.
 Two chess players play against each other fighting for Elo rating points.
 If you have collected enough points, you can become a chess grandmaster.
-We transformed this idea to Python coding: you play against the Python puzzle.
+We applied this idea to Python coding: you play against the Python puzzle.
 If you solve it (=you win), you get points – but if you don’t, you lose points.

 The Python puzzles and the test originate from our experience of teaching 23,464 online students at Finxter.com.
 (It’s free.)